 So, you have some blue smoke billowing out of your exhaust.
-Well you think it’s blue.
-It looks like a blue haze? 😕 What is the cause?
+Well, you think it’s blue.
+Does it look like a blue haze? ????
+What is the cause?
 Maybe you are like me and have to look it up every time.
 No shame here.
 This is the complete guide to blue smoke from a diesel.

 Your burning oil.
 That part is simple.
 Understanding all the different reasons you can have oil in the cylinders is not.
 Here are the things it could be and what to look for…